Skip to content

 ) -> None: ...

-If you have already created a scoped container elsewhere, you can supply a callable that returns it as the second argument.
-Wireup will use that and not enter a new scope.
+If you have already created a scoped container elsewhere, provide a callable that returns it as the second argument.
+Wireup will use that container instead of creating a new scope:

 scoped_container: ContextVar[ScopedSyncContainer] = ContextVar("scoped_container")